 4. Do Montessori children interact well in social settings ?

 Montessori classrooms are mixed age.
 Meaning children of 2 years to 6 years all share the classroom and materials inside the classroom.
-With interaction among children, Montessori children do interact well in social settings as they are tuned to mentor younger children and seek advise from elder children.
+Montessori children often times mentor younger children and while younger do not hesitate to seek advise from elder children.

 5. If children work at their own pace do they fall behind?